Jpark27614/Engineering_4_Notebook/README.md

 ## Launchpad_Part_1_(countdown)

 ### Assignment Description
-We were assigned to make a countdown from 10 in the terminal and when it gets to 1 it says "Liftoff"
+We were assigned to make a countdown from 10 in the terminal and when it gets to 1 it prints "Liftoff".

 ### Evidence
 ![ezgif-4-5c041d7028](https://github.com/Jpark27614/Engineering_4_Notebook/assets/113122312/6c06b48a-1de6-400c-8a44-48039b61105d)